 2.1.4.
-Maintaining Up-to-Date Unification/Non-unification Examples
+Maintaining Up-to-date Unification/Non-unification Examples

-In Annex S, unification/non-unification examples are summarized from past practice (currently, only reflecting the first unification work in the CJK main block) and they are not exhaustive.
+In Annex S, unification/non-unification examples are summarized from past practice and they are not exhaustive.
 If there is ambiguity in applying these rules, the IRG must first have a formal discussion for agreement.
-In case of finding worthy examples for recording, the IRG will maintain an up-to-date list of unification/non-unification examples by adding such examples.
-Furthermore, the list will be reported to WG2 from time to time as the input for Annex S revision.
+In case of finding worthy examples for recording, the IRG will maintain an up-to-date list of unification/non-unification examples by adding such examples in IRG working document series(IWDS) maintained at the IRG website.
+Furthermore, the list will be reported to WG2 from time to time as an input for Annex S revision.